 This does not mean dandruff is caused by the gut.
 It means gut health and dandruff can be linked indirectly through inflammatory pathways rather than direct cause and effect.

-One of the most relevant links is inflammation.
-Ongoing digestive stress can contribute to low grade systemic inflammation.
+One of the most relevant links between gut health and dandruff is inflammation.
+Ongoing digestive stress can contribute to low-grade systemic inflammation.
 This type of inflammation is subtle and persistent rather than acute.
-Over time it can lower the threshold for flare ups in tissues that are already sensitive.
+Over time it can lower the threshold for flare-ups in tissues that are already sensitive.
 The scalp, which has active immune involvement and oil production, is one such tissue.
 This may help explain why some people notice itchy scalp and dandruff during periods of digestive disruption.

 Nutrient availability is another factor.
 The gut plays a key role in absorbing nutrients involved in skin and barrier maintenance.
 When digestion is compromised or dietary intake is inconsistent, the scalp may struggle to maintain resilience.
 This does not usually appear as an immediate deficiency.
 It tends to present gradually as increased sensitivity, slower recovery, or recurring irritation.